jlkim/starter-academic/content/teaching/_index.md

 Note: Courses marked with a * indicate courses I was the main/only TA.

 ## Graduate Teaching Assistant (Queen's University)

+### Winter 2022

+- PHYS/ENPH 345: Quantum Physics of Atoms, Nuclei and Particles

 ### Fall 2021

 - PHYS/ENPH 316: Mathematical Methods in Physics 1

 - PHYS/ENPH 344: Introduction to Quantum Mechanics

   &nbsp;

 ## Graduate Teaching Assistant (University of Waterloo)